mikro-orm/mikro-orm/docs/versioned_docs/version-6.3/entity-helper.md

 }, { updateByPrimaryKey: false });
 ```

-Otherwise the entity data without PK are considered as new entity, and will trigger insert query:
+Otherwise, the entity data without PK are considered as new entity, and will trigger insert query:

 ```ts
 const book = await em.findOneOrFail(Book, 1, { populate: ['author'] });